-The Concept of Indigenous Peoples in Asia: A Resource Book
+The concept of Indigenous Peoples in Asia: A resource book

-Christian Erni (2008)
+Christian Erni (Ed., 2008)

 This collection of essays serves as a guide in exploring Indigeneity and minority groups in Asia.
 Drawing from a rich tapestry of history, anthropology, legal studies, and Indigenous studies, these essays provide valuable insights for anyone seeking a deeper understanding on Indigenous Asia。

-The Cold War, the San Francisco System, and Indigenous peoples.
+The cold war, the San Francisco System, and Indigenous Peoples.

 Scott Harrison (2015)